Sultanow/dc_cubes/research/README.md

 <img src="img/CompletePlot.jpg" width="560" alt="ml-compare" /><br />
 The individual results are considered in detail below and also available as [plotly html view](docs/plotly.zip).
+The measures of training runtime are based on: i5 CPU, 8Gb RAM, no GPU support
 ### FBProphet
 The Python framework FBProphet was used for prototyping with the following parameters: